DataBiosphere/consent-ontology/automation/README.md

 ## Automated Testing (Jenkins)

-From jenkins, tests are meant to be run from a predetermined environment.
+From jenkins, tests are meant to be run from a preconfigured environment.
 ```
-../jenkins/run-integration-tests.sh
+./automation/run-automation-tests.sh
 ```

 ## Automated Testing (Local Development)